NZNBS/LoginPhpSystem/README.md

 - JNI optimized and rendered
 - Injection already dedicated for placement becomes easier
-- Auto Obfusher NOT INCLUDED (+10usd If you want to include it)
 - MRZServer folder included to upload it to your domain and adapt your database with our php files
-- This project is made for own sale, any resale or unauthorized use of this project will be demanded.

 Atte: MRZ programming team